Want to learn how to make faster, better compost with no extra effort?

 Also see: An Introduction to Humanure.

+The idea here is to ensure that a large amount of the right types of microbes are introduced.
 An easy way to do this is to include a small layer of soil or compost in between your layers of Greens and Browns.

 Confidence level: 8

-What’s more, Biocycle, the online magazine for professional composters, also concluded that adding mature compost increased composting speed.
+For example, one study found that adding mature compost can speed up the composting process.
+Biocycle, the online magazine for professional composters, also concluded that adding mature compost increased composting speed.

 I certainly add some soil or mature compost to my bins – it’s free and takes very little extra effort to add!